10 Things to Discuss with Your Teen Before Homecoming

 Mothering Teens and Tweens

-1. Go over proper etiquette.
+1. Proper etiquette.

-2. Know the local traditions.
+2. Know the traditions.

 If you live in Texas, then you’re probably familiar with homecoming mums (and if you don’t, then you should definitely look it up!) — where boys give their dates huge paper flower pins the day before the dance.
 Other school traditions include “asking” someone to homecoming with a decorated poster board sign.
 These are just some examples, but it varies by school.
 If you’re unsure, or if your teen doesn’t know if there are any traditions, then you can always ask another mom (especially one with older teens) to make sure you know all the details ahead of time so that your teen is prepared.
 Questions you might ask are whether or not the girls wear corsages or carry small bouquets, or if everyone travels as a group on a bus.
 On that note: If you are a boy mom, it’s nice to have your son ask what color his date’s dress is so you can coordinate the flowers.